-Healthcare professionals can give people the skills, belief and confidence to remain in or return to work with benefits for their treatment and longer term health outcomes.
+Healthcare professionals can give people the skills, belief and confidence to remain in or return to work which benefits their longer term health outcomes.

-Health and Work Champions will support their peers to develop the knowledge and skills for this role.
+Health and Work Champions are supporting their peers to develop the knowledge and skills for this role.

 What is this project about?

-In a unique partnership between RCOT and Public Health England, 28 occupational therapists and others in England have become Health and Work Champions who are delivering training in their NHS organisations to enable colleagues to ask “the work question” and provide advice when delivering care to working age adults.
-This pilot project will run for six months from November 2016 until June 2017.
+In a unique partnership between RCOT and Public Health England, 25 occupational therapists and others in England have become Health and Work Champions.
+They are delivering training in their NHS organisations to enable colleagues to routinely ask about employment and provide brief advice when delivering care to working age adults.
+This pilot project is now being extended and we are recruiting an additional 50 Health and Work Champions.